ThatCoolCoder/burger-man/docs/plan.md

 #### Win condition

-There is no explicit win condition, but a player may feel as if they have won if they manage to beat their high score.
+There is no explicit win condition, but a player will feel happy if they manage to beat their high score.

 #### Losing condition